 I have said this many times...
 DEI is hurting those it purports to help most.
 Every woman, every minority, deserves to be viewed with suspicion in their careers.
 An awful position to be in when you're qualified and have worked hard but here we are.

 Whose fault is it that the woman pilot was vilified?
 Democrats.
 They employed DEI policy in every government agency.
-DEI makes everyone question if minorities are qualified for the job or are there because of merit.
+DEI makes everyone question if minorities are unqualified for the job or are there because of merit.

 As a woman, I would pray never to be pushed beyond my abilities (because I was a woman) in a life or death situation in congested airspace with inadequate ATC support.
 That’s insane and US passengers demand answers, wherever that leads.